 1. CBT is based on an individual cognitive conceptualization of each patient and an ongoing formulation of patients’ problems.

-Cognitive-behavioral therapy doesn’t use a “one size fits all” approach.
+Cognitive behavioral therapy is an approach that utilizes a variety of techniques suitable for the unique needs and requirements of individual patients.
 Every patient is different, which is why their needs vary.
 The most significant principle of CBT is the strong focus on the conceptualization of a patient.
-In other words, therapist strives to formulate and understand patients’ problems first before they recommend more specific techniques.
+In other words, therapists strive to formulate and understand patients’ problems first before they recommend more specific techniques.